 Process color printing, also known as four-color process printing (full color), is a method that reproduces finished full-color artwork and photographs.
 The four colors are Cyan, Magenta, Yellow and Black (CMYK).
 These inks are translucent and are used to simulate different colors.
 For example, green can be created using cyan and yellow.
 The black ink is used primarily to create fine detail and strong shadows.
-Artwork and photos are reproduced when the colors in the artwork are separated, then halftone (converted to dots).
 Process colors are reproduced by overlapping and printing halftones to simulate a large number of colors.
 These overlapping dots essentially trick the human eye to see a multitude of different colors.

 Spot Color Print